 - Antioxidants: Berries, carrots and spinach (as well as other brightly colored foods) have antioxidants that protect you against oxidative stress which in turn can strengthen your immune system.

-The British Journal of Sports Medicine found that those that exercised at least 5 days a week had half the risk of getting a cold than those who were more sedentary.
+The British Journal of Sports Medicine found that those that exercised at least 5 days a week had half the risk of getting a cold than those who led a more sedentary lifestyle.

-Finding ways to stay active could be as simple as doing some at-home exercises or any activity you enjoy.
+Finding ways to stay active in the Minnesota winter can include walking outside, going to the gym, or creating your own at-home exercise program.
 Pick something active you like to do and have fun with it.
 This often yields better results than suddenly starting a rigorous exercise schedule that you may abandon.

 Get adequate sleep

-There’s only so much time in a day which in turn can make getting 7 to 8 hours of sleep each night difficult for some of us.
-Prioritize sleep, particularly during the current health crisis.
+There’s only so much time in a day which in turn can make getting 7 to 8 hours of sleep each night difficult.
+But it’s important you prioritize sleep, particularly during the winter months.
 Plan accordingly to set aside enough time for sleeping each night.

 Stress affects everyone differently, making it difficult to define.
 However, we do know that the mind can have a dramatic impact on how the body reacts.
 A staggering 77% of us experience physical complications caused by stress.